neto-riga/neto-riga/README.md

 -->
 ## About me 🕺
 - 🔭 I'm currently studying Data Science @ UNAM.
-- 🌱 Currently learning and working with ml models and feature reduction and learning about concurrent and paralell programming.
+- 🌱 Currently learning and working with ml models, feature reduction, concurrent and paralell programming :computer:.
 - ⚡ Fun fact: Living in the city, belonging [*into the wild*](https://www.imdb.com/title/tt0758758/).

 ## Technologies and Tools I know